ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 </figure>
 ***Figure 1:*** *Steps to upload an Arduino script to Pheeno.*

-Next, go to the Tools tab of the Arduino software and change the processor to the ATMega328 (3.3V, 8MHz) as seen in Figure \ref{fig:ChangeProcessor}.
+Next, go to the Tools tab of the Arduino software and change the processor to the ATMega328 (3.3V, 8MHz) as seen in Figure [1(b)](pheeno_programming_content#fig1b).

 Finally, go to the Tools tab of the Arduino software and change the port to the one that the robot is plugged into.
 Typically there should only be one unless you have another USB device that uses serial communication connected.
-An example can be seen in Figure \ref{fig:ChangePort}. <font color="red">NOTE: The number associated with the port may not be the same!</font>
+An example can be seen in Figure [1(c)](pheeno_programming_content#fig1c). <font color="red">NOTE: The number associated with the port may not be the same!</font>

 Now the Arduino software knows what type of board to talk to and through what port.
 So now you can upload any code you want!
 To test this all out let's upload an example script that will be explained later.
 Go to *File* --> *Examples* --> *Pheeno* --> *RandomWalkObstacleAvoidExample*.
-This should load a premade script if you have done everything in Section \ref{PheenoLibrary} correctly.
-Now click the arrow in the upper left hand corner of the Arduino software to upload it to the robot. <font color="red">NOTE: THIS SCRIPT MAKES PHEENO RUN AROUND RANDOMLY!
-MAKE SURE YOU'RE HOLDING THE PLATFORM SO IT DOESN'T RUN OFF THE TABLE OR MAKE SURE THE ROBOT IS OFF WHILE UPLOADING!</font> When the Arduino software says "Done uploading", as seen in Figure \ref{fig:ArduinoUpload}, you can disconnect the robot and let it run around.
+This should load a premade script if you have done everything in ["Installing the Pheeno Libraries"](pheeno_programming_content#installing-the-pheeno-libraries) section correctly.
+Now click the arrow in the upper left hand corner of the Arduino software to upload it to the robot. <font color="red">NOTE: THIS SCRI#PT MAKES PHEENO RUN AROUND RANDOMLY!
+MAKE SURE YOU'RE HOLDING THE PLATFORM SO IT DOESN'T RUN OFF THE TABLE OR MAKE SURE THE ROBOT IS OFF WHILE UPLOADING!</font> When the Arduino software says "Done uploading", as seen in Figure [1(d)](pheeno_programming_content#fig1d), you can disconnect the robot and let it run around.

 ## Pheeno Arduino Library Functions
 If you plan on using the Pheeno library for the Arduino, you can take advantage of some premade functions!
 This section details what they do and what inputs they take briefly!
 To use the Pheeno library in any Arduino script, you must first include the necessary libraries shown below!